Free 2-Day TEFL Training

 This certainly needs to be a part of your TEFL training experience.
 Observing real teachers on the job is invaluable.
 It will help you integrate your lesson plans with what happens in a real classroom.
 Our tip is to look for TEFL courses that are heavy in observations.

 Any TEFL course worth its salt will set aside time in the training for discussions on giving good instructions, correct ways to discipline, and how to get students to interact with each other.
 These may be listed on a syllabus as “Classroom Management Skills”.
 Make sure your course includes this as it is a very necessary part of the job.

 Evaluations can be in the form of quizzes, exams, graded lesson plans, essays, or classroom observations.
 A good teacher understands the importance of self-reflection and self-growth.
 Your TEFL course should plant the seeds to make this a habit.
-The presence of proper evaluations also shows that the TEFL provider has high expectations of its students and won’t give a passing grade to anyone who buys.
+The presence of proper evaluations shows that the TEFL provider has high expectations for its students and won’t give a passing grade to just anyone.
 This shows the integrity of the institution and should give you some peace of mind in choosing to work with them.

 When you are shopping for a TEFL course you need to be on the lookout for red flags.
 As we have mentioned previously, not all courses are accredited to the same standard, and not all courses contain the same hours of coursework.
 We have a whole article dedicated to this topic called, 5 Things to Watch Out for When Shopping for an Online TEFL Course.
 We suggest reading this to learn the full scope of how to identify red flags in a TEFL course.

 The last item on our list is all about asking yourself whether or not the TEFL course you are considering will fit with your lifestyle and goals.
 Here are some questions to consider:

 Evaluating your answers to these questions will be an important step in determining which course provider you want to work with.
 There are certainly plenty of good options out on the market these days, but not all of them will be right for you.